albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 The type of b is class demo.App$$Lambda$1/0x0000000800b79840
 ```

-Lambda will return a class with a funny name, but strangely enough lambdas are not bound to a class.
+Lambda will return a class with a funny name, but strangely enough lambdas are not bound to any of the classes produced by the compiler.
 Listing the classes files produces during the compilation, we get three classes.

 ```bash
 $ tree build/classes/java